gvishaal7/syndicate/README.md

 The following technologies are used to aid syndication process,

-Backend : MySql server
+Backend : MySql server, node.js

 Frontend : HTML, JavaScript, CSS

 Server: Apache Tomcat 8

-DB Schema:
+## DB Schema:

 ![DB Schema](https://i.imgur.com/k92KVw8.png "DB Schema")

 The 'time_added' column helps in keeping track of the newly added events to the table.
-It makes retrieving data that was added in the last 1 hour easier.
+It makes retrieving data that was added in the last min easier.

 Asumption: An event can occur more than once only if its current start date and previous end date doesnt overlap.